 Charles Bridge is a medieval stone arch bridge that crosses the Vltava river in Prague, Czech Republic.
 Its construction started in 1357 and finished in the early 15th century.

 As the only means of crossing the river Vltava until 1841, Charles Bridge was the most important connection between Prague Castle and the city's Old Town and adjacent areas.
 This land connection made Prague important as a trade route between Eastern and Western Europe.

 The bridge is decorated by a continuous alley of 30 statues and statuaries, most of them baroque-style, originally erected around 1700, but now all have been replaced by replicas.

-Currently holding the record as the world's longest bridge, the Hangzhou Bay Bridge is a long 35.7 km (22.2 mi) highway bridge, built across the mouth of Hangzhou Bay in the eastern coastal region of China.
+Previously holding the record as the world's longest bridge, the Hangzhou Bay Bridge is a long 35.7 km (22.2 mi) highway bridge, built across the mouth of Hangzhou Bay in the eastern coastal region of China.
 It connects the municipalities of Jiaxing and Ningbo in Zhejiang province.

 The bridge was opened to the public on May 1st, 2008, after a considerable period of testing and evaluation.
 The bridge shortened the highway travel distance between Ningbo and Shanghai, cutting the travel time in half.

 Located just off the shore along the Bay of Biscay lies San Juan de Gaztelugatxe.
 Some may recognize it as the island fortress of “Dragonstone” from season 7 of Game of Thrones, however, its real name can be translated as “castle rock”.

 The man-made stone bridge transitions into a narrow path that contains 241 steps and zigzags its way back and forth to the top.
 These steps have even been recognized as one of the world’s grandest staircases.